croyleje/lsp-default.nvim/doc/md/lsp.md

 ### Opt-out of mason.nvim

 Really all you need is to do is uninstall `mason.nvim` and `mason-lspconfig`.
-Or call [.preset()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#lua-api#presetopts) and use modify these settings:
+Or call [.preset()](https://github.com/croyleje/lsp-default.nvim/blob/v2.x/doc/md/api-reference.md#lua-api#presetopts) and use modify these settings:

 ```lua
 setup_servers_on_start = false
 call_servers = 'global'
 ```

-Then you need to specify which language server you want to setup, for this use [.setup_servers()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#lua-api#setup_serverslist) or [.configure()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v2.x/doc/md/api-reference.md#lua-api#configurename-opts).
+Then you need to specify which language server you want to setup, for this use [.setup_servers()](https://github.com/croyleje/lsp-default.nvim/blob/v2.x/doc/md/api-reference.md#lua-api#setup_serverslist) or [.configure()](https://github.com/croyleje/lsp-default.nvim/blob/v2.x/doc/md/api-reference.md#lua-api#configurename-opts).

-## You might not need lsp-zero
+## You might not need lsp-default

 Really.
 Out of all the features this plugin offers there is a good chance the only thing you want is the automatic setup of LSP servers.
 Let me tell you how to configure that.